Getting Around Denver

-One-way trips within zones 1 and 2 cost $2.25 while rides further afield can cost up to $5.
+One-way trips within one or two zones cost $2.60 while rides further afield can cost up to $4.50.
 You can purchase single-ride tickets from the vending machines found at all light rail stations; they are automatically validated upon purchase, but you must use them within the next 90 minutes.
-If you plan on relying on the light rail as your primary form of transportation, consider purchasing a book of 10 tickets (costing between $20 and $45, depending on the zones they cover) or a day pass.
-You'll have several day pass options to choose from: One-day passes for zones 1 and 2 cost $6.75, while access to more suburban areas can cost up to $14.
-Meanwhile, five-day unlimited passes will set you back just more than $51.
+If you plan on relying on the light rail as your primary form of transportation, consider purchasing a book of 10 tickets (costing between $23.50 and $40.50, depending on the zones they cover) or a day pass.
+You'll have several day pass options to choose from: One-day passes for travel within one or two fare zones costs $5.20, while access to more suburban areas can cost $9.
+Meanwhile, five-day unlimited passes will set you back just anywhere from $26 to $45.
 You can purchase 10-ride ticket books and day passes online or from an RTD sales outlet.

-One-way trips cost between $2.25 and $5 depending on whether you're riding a local, regional or express bus and which zone you're traveling in.
+One-way trips cost between $2.60 and $4.50 depending on whether you're riding a local (travel in zones one and two) or regional (travel in all three zones).
 Fares should be paid in cash as you board, but note that the driver does not make change.
-If you plan on using the bus frequently, consider purchasing a book of 10 tickets – the cost of which ranges from $20 to $45, depending on the zones it covers.
+If you plan on using the bus frequently, consider purchasing a book of 10 tickets – the cost of which ranges from $23.50 to $40.50, depending on the zones it covers.
 You can also opt for a one- or five-day pass, which covers transport on both the bus and the light rail.
-Prices for day passes range from $6.75 to $51.25 depending on its length of validity and the number of zones it covers.
+Prices for day passes range from $5.20 to $45 depending on its length of validity and the number of zones it covers.
 You can purchase 10-ride ticket books and day passes on the RTD website or from one of the system's sales outlets.

 With Denver's natural landmarks – the Rockies and the South Platte River – and the navigable layout of its streets, getting lost here will be a challenge.
 Garages are abundant downtown, so park your vehicle in a convenient spot before traversing Denver on foot.
 However, you should note that parking rates in central Denver can take a fairly big bite out of your budget.